muanderson/shopee-product-matching/README.md

     * **Image Embeddings**: A pre-trained Vision Transformer (`vit_b_16`) processes product images to capture visual features.
 The final classification head is removed to extract a 768-dimension feature vector.
     * **Text Embeddings**: A pre-trained BERT model (`bert-base-uncased`) processes product titles to capture semantic meaning.
 The `[CLS]` token's output is used as the sentence embedding.
     * **Fusion**: The image and text feature vectors are projected to a common dimension (512), concatenated, and then passed through a final linear layer to create a single, fused embedding.
-    * **Normalization**: The final embedding is L2-normalized.
+    * **Normalisation**: The final embedding is L2-normalised.
 This is a critical step that projects the vectors onto a hypersphere, making cosine similarity an effective and efficient metric for measuring distance.

 2.  **Inference and Candidate Generation**:
     * The trained model is used to generate a 512-dimension embedding for every product in the test set.
     * To find potential matches for each product, I used `scikit-learn`'s `NearestNeighbors` model, configured with a `cosine` metric.
-This allows for a highly optimized search for the top 50 most similar items, avoiding a slow, brute-force comparison.
+This allows for a highly optimised search for the top 50 most similar items, avoiding a slow, brute-force comparison.

 3.  **Grouping and Thresholding**:
     * For each product, its 50 nearest neighbors are considered as potential matches.
     * A **similarity threshold of 0.85** is applied to the cosine similarity scores.
 Only neighbors with a similarity score *above* this threshold are considered true matches.
 This step is crucial for balancing the precision and recall of the final groups.
+Note: this could likely be further optimised with more experimentation to find an optimal similarity threshold, which could be lower or higher than the value used.

 ---